 Which banks currently offer reverse mortgages?

-Currently, there is a multitude of banks that offer reverse mortgages.
-Those include The Federal Savings Bank, Magnolia Bank, Bank of England, University Bank, and Allied First Bank.
+Currently, several banks offer reverse mortgages, including The Federal Savings Bank, Magnolia Bank, Bank of England, University Bank, and Allied First Bank.

 Q.